zinkwazi/wspr-zero/README.md

 ### Required Hardware

 - Raspberry Pi Zero, Pi 3 or Pi 4 (not yet tested on Pi 5)
-- WSPR-zero or TAPR HAT (for transmission)
+- WSPR-zero or TAPR.org HAT (for transmission)
-- HDMI dummy load dongle (for smoother operation on Pi Zero)
 - RTL-SDR USB device (for receiving)
+- HDMI dummy load dongle (prevents crashing upon transmission on Raspberry Pi Zero)
+- Antenna of some sort.
+Simple half dipole wire antenna is easy, cheap and works great!
 - Optional: UPS-Lite board for graceful shutdown when external and UPS-Lite batteries expire
-- Antenna of some sort.
-Simple wire antenna is easy, cheap and works great!

 ### WSPR-zero Board Close-up
 ![WSPR-zero in action](images/IMG_9252.jpg "WSPR-zero in Action")